 When to Contact a Medical Professional

-Cappell MS. Hepatic and gastrointestinal diseases.
-In: Gabbe SG, Niebyl JR, Simpson JL.
+Cappell MS. Gastrointestinal disorders during pregnancy.
+In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 45.
+7th ed.
+Philadelphia, PA: Elsevier Saunders; 2017:chap 48.

 Gordon A, Platt J. Nausea and vomiting in pregnancy.
 In: Rakel D, ed.
 Integrative Medicine.
 3rd ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 52.

 Kelly TF, Savides TJ.
 Gastrointestinal disease in pregnancy.
-In: Creasy RK, RResnik R, Iams JD, Lockwood CJ, Moore TR, Greene MF.
+In: Creasy RK, Resnik R, Iams JD, Lockwood CJ, Moore TR, Greene MF, eds.
 Creasy and Resnik's Maternal-Fetal Medicine: Principles and Practice.
 7th ed.
-Philadelphia, PA: Elsevier Mosby; 2014:chap 62.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 62.